FAQs

 The Indiana Department of Transportation (INDOT) and the Kentucky Transportation Cabinet (KYTC) are committed to completing this critical interstate link between the two states.
 The I-69 Ohio River Crossing project (I-69 ORX) includes a new 4-lane river crossing between Evansville, Indiana and Henderson, Kentucky and 11.
 2 miles of new interstate, including 8.4 miles on new terrain and 2.8 miles of upgrades to US 41.

-Construction of Section 1 in Kentucky started in summer 2022 and is expected to be complete in late 2025.
+Construction of Section 1 in Kentucky started in summer 2022 and reached substantial completion in fall 2025.

 Construction of Section 3 in Indiana began in late 2024 and is anticipated to be complete in late 2026.

-Construction on the new I-69 bridge is expected to begin in 2027 and be complete by 2031.
+Construction on the new I-69 bridge is expected to begin in spring 2027 and be complete in 2031.

 The purpose and need of the project is to complete the I-69 connection between Indiana and Kentucky, improve long-term cross-river mobility for the area, reduce congestion and delay, and improve safety.